troydhanson/nnctl/README.md

 it do any polling on its own.
 It relies on the application to provide a rep socket, and to poll it as above.
 When a a message is available, the application calls `nnctl_exec`.
-At this point the nnctl library internally dequeues the request, and issues a reply, on tha socket.
+At this point the nnctl library internally dequeues the request, and issues a reply, on the REP socket.

 Example